nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Statistic Feature

 #### Implementation
-The statistic feature is a simple feature that allow user to obtain a summarized statistics of the whole application list.
+The statistic feature is a simple feature that allows users to obtain a summarized statistics of the whole application list.

-The results of the statistic is shown on the UI using the `ResultDisplay` section.
-The sequence diagram below shows the working flow of statistic feature.
-It gets the list of applications in the model and count the respective information.
-The calculation result is then output through `CommandResult`.
+The summary statistic is shown on the UI using the `ResultDisplay` section.
+The sequence diagram below shows the workflow of the statistic feature.
+It gets the list of applications from the model and tabulates the respective information.
+The tabulation result is then output through `CommandResult`.

 ![Statistic Sequence Diagram](images/StatisticSequenceDiagram.png)

 #### Constraints of Statistic Feature
 The statistic of the applications will only show when user enter `stats` command.
-Possible future improvement is to reorganise UI section to display real-time statistics on one section while the list view of applications and interviews are not affected.
+Possible future improvement is to reorganise the UI section to display real-time statistics in one section and the list view of applications and interviews are in another section.

 #### Design Considerations

 Aspect: How should the statistic feature be presented?

 * Alternative 1 (current choice): Utilise `ResultDisplay` section in UI to show user the statistics.
-    * Pros: Does not need extra space in the UI to show the statistic and more simple and straight-forward implementation.
+    * Pros: Does not need extra space in the UI to show the statistic, and simpler and more straightforward implementation.
     * Cons: Increase coupling between `ModelManager` and `StatsCommand` as it requires the list of applications in `ModelManager`.

 * Alternative 2: Create a new section in UI to show user real-time statistics.
     * Pros: Does not increase coupling between classes and align with the implementation of Applications and Interviews list views.
     * Cons: Space usage for UI might be inefficient as user will not always want to review the statistic of the applications.

-- Alternative 1 is chosen as our team justified that the implementation is simple, and it will less likely to have bugs despite the accessing application list from `ModelManager`.
-Furthermore, interview and application list are more important to be shown in UI when comparing with the statistics.
+- Alternative 1 is chosen as our team justified that the implementation is simpler, and is less likely to contain bugs despite the accessing application list from `ModelManager`.
+Furthermore, interview and application lists are more important to be shown on the GUI when compared to the statistics.
 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**